 None of the Managers or any of their respective affiliates has separately verified the information contained in this Prospectus.
-None of the Issuer, the Managers or any of their respective officers or employees is making any representation, warranty or undertaking, express or implied, as to the merits of the Tier 1 Bonds or the subscription for, purchase or acquisition thereof, the creditworthiness or financial condition or otherwise of the Issuer or its subsidiaries or associated companies (if any).
+None of the Issuer, the Managers or any of their respective officers, employees or affiliates is making any representation, warranty or undertaking, express or implied, as to the merits of the Tier 1 Bonds or the subscription for, purchase or acquisition thereof, the creditworthiness or financial condition or otherwise of the Issuer or its subsidiaries or associated companies (if any).
 Further, the Managers make no representation or warranty as to the Issuer, its subsidiaries or associated companies (if any) or as to the accuracy, reliability or completeness of the information contained in this Prospectus or any other information supplied in connection with the Tier 1 Bonds.
 Each investor receiving this Prospectus acknowledges that such investor has not relied on the Managers or on any person affiliated with the Managers in connection with its investigation of the accuracy of such information or its investment decision.

 Neither this Prospectus nor any other document or information (or any part thereof) delivered or supplied under or in relation to the issue of the Tier 1 Bonds is intended to provide the basis of any credit or other evaluation and should not be considered as a recommendation by any of the Issuer or the Managers that any recipient of this Prospectus or such other document or information (or such part thereof) should subscribe for or purchase any of the Tier 1 Bonds.
 Each investor in the Tier 1 Bonds shall make its own assessment of the foregoing and other relevant matters including the financial condition and affairs and the creditworthiness of the Issuer, its subsidiaries and associated companies, and obtain its own independent legal or other advice thereon, and its investment shall be deemed to be based on its own independent investigation of the financial condition and affairs and its appraisal of the creditworthiness of the Issuer, its subsidiaries and associated companies.
-Accordingly, notwithstanding anything herein, none of the Issuer, the Managers or any of their respective officers, employees or agents shall be held responsible for any loss or damage suffered or incurred by the recipients of this Prospectus or such other document or information (or such part thereof) and the same shall not constitute a ground for rescission of any purchase or acquisition of any of the Tier 1 Bonds by a recipient of this Prospectus or such other document or information (or such part thereof).
+Accordingly, notwithstanding anything herein, none of the Issuer, the Managers or any of their respective officers, employees or agents shall be held responsible for any loss or damage suffered or incurred by the recipients of this Prospectus or such other document or information (or such part thereof) as a result of or arising from anything expressly or implicitly contained in or referred to in this Prospectus or such other document or information (or such part thereof) and the same shall not constitute a ground for rescission of any purchase or acquisition of any of the Tier 1 Bonds by a recipient of this Prospectus or such other document or information (or such part thereof).